ebuchman/blog/content/posts/mmt.md

 Monetary Localism.
 But somehow MMT does not seem to follow through enough - it's shining light in the right places, but for some reason wearing sunglasses.

-While MMT is gaining increasing popularity (thanks largely to Stephanie becoming an economic advisor for Bernie Sanders, and AOC's subsequent championing of MMT's ideas), none of the ideas are particularly new (with precursors largely in the work of Aba Lerner and Hyman Minsky), and the MMT treatment does not seem to be
+While MMT is gaining increasing popularity (thanks largely to Kelton becoming an economic advisor for Bernie Sanders, and AOC's subsequent championing of MMT's ideas), none of the ideas are particularly new (with precursors largely in the work of Aba Lerner and Hyman Minsky), and the MMT treatment does not seem to be